Gum Recession and

 The best dental practice I have ever encountered.
 Friendly, professional and thorough.
 I cannot recommend them highly enough.

 Receding Gums Treatment and Solutions

-If your gums have only receded a slightly, a common receding gums treatment is to deep clean the teeth and gums, which will help stop further recession.
+If your gums have only receded slightly, a common receding gums treatment is to deep-clean the teeth and gums, which will help stop further recession.
 If the gums are becoming infected, Dr. Guzman can prescribe antibiotics to stop the disease in its tracks and hopefully keep it from worsening.

 However, if receding gums or infections in the gums have gone untreated for a while, surgery is often necessary.
-A common receding gum surgery is called pocket depth reduction.
+Common surgery for receding gums is called pocket depth reduction.
 This surgery removes the diseased tissue and pulls the gum back down over the tooth root.
-Gum grafting is along gum recession treatment where a small piece of graft tissue is taken from your soft palate and replaces the receded gums.
+Gum grafting is an extensive gum recession treatment where a small piece of graft tissue is taken from your soft palate and replaces the receded gums.

 Another gum disease treatment is through regeneration.
 This procedure is performed when gum disease has caused permanent damage on the bone.
 For this surgery, we deep clean the gums before placing regenerative material, such as graft tissue, membranes, or stimulating proteins over the destroyed bone and teeth.
 The aim of this surgery is to jumpstart the body into naturally remaking the materials needed to repair the teeth, gums, and bones.

 Prevent Further Damage

 Once the gum has been cleaned and repaired via antibiotics or surgery, you’ll need to redouble your oral hygiene efforts.
 Healthy mouth habits like the ones listed above will protect the gums and prevent further infection and gum recession.